127th Command and Control Squadron

-The 127th Command and Control Squadron (127 CACS) was a unit of the Kansas Air National Guard 184th Intelligence Wing stationed at McConnell Air Force Base, Wichita, Kansas.
-The 127th was a non-flying squadron operating the Distributed Common Ground System.
-The unit was inactivated on 29 September 2014.

-The squadron is a descendant organization of the Kansas National Guard 127th Observation Squadron, established on 30 July 1940.
-It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

-Overview
+The 127th Command and Control Squadron was a unit of the Kansas Air National Guard 184th Intelligence Wing stationed at McConnell Air Force Base, Kansas.
+The 127th was a non-flying squadron operating the Distributed Common Ground System, providing communication and intelligence support to federal, state, and local agencies.
+The unit was inactivated on 29 September 2014.The squadron is a descendant organization of the Kansas National Guard 127th Observation Squadron, established on 30 July 1940, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
+During the war, the unit served in the China Burma India Theater, cooperating with the British Army on photographic, reconnaissance, evacuation, and supply missions as the 127th Liaison Squadron (Commando).Following the war, the squadron was redesignated as a fighter unit and returned to Kansas as part of the Kansas Air National Guard.
+It was federalized during the Korean War and deployed to Neubiberg Air Base, West Germany, before transitioning through several designations during the Cold War, operating aircraft including the F-51D Mustang, F-84 Thunderjet, F-100C Super Sabre, F-105 Thunderchief, F-4D Phantom II, and F-16 Fighting Falcon.
+The unit was again activated in 1968 and deployed to Kunsan Air Base, South Korea, following the USS Pueblo seizure.In 1994, the squadron was redesignated the 127th Bomb Squadron, becoming the first Air National Guard unit to fly the Rockwell B-1B Lancer bomber.
+Following the 2005 Base Realignment and Closure (BRAC) process, the squadron's KC-135R tanker aircraft were transferred to the 190th Air Refueling Wing, and the unit transitioned to an intelligence role as the 127th Command and Control Squadron in 2008 before its final inactivation in 2014.

+Mission

-The mission of the 127 CACS was to provide communication support to the U.S. Government at all levels, including United States Department of Defense, Department of Homeland Security, Federal Emergency Management Agency, state, and local agencies.
+The mission of the 127th was to provide communication support to the U.S. Government at all levels, including United States Department of Defense, Department of Homeland Security, Federal Emergency Management Agency, state, and local agencies.
 These agencies are provided redundant communities during Peace Time, Natural Disasters and National Emergencies.
 Equipment utilized in support of the mission is flexible and state of the art, enabling the 127th to provide services in a full spectrum of situations.

 History

-Established by the National Guard Bureau on 30 July 1940 as the 127th Observation Squadron, and activated in August 1941.
+Established on 30 July 1940 as the 127th Observation Squadron, and activated in August 1941.
 Initially the squadron had 115 men in its ranks.
 It was, however, still short of officers since it only had nine officers but was authorized a total of thirty-one.
-Moved to Sherman Field at Fort Leavenworth, by November 1941 the squadron had one BE-1, one O-47A, one O-38E and several L-1's.
+Moved to Sherman Field at Fort Leavenworth, by November 1941 the squadron had one BC-1, one North American O-47A, one Douglas O-38E and several L-1 Vigilants.
 All of the aircraft were single engine observation/liaison planes.